Check out the articles about the 2021 ASHA Convention in the September issue of The ASHA Leader.

 ASHA has made the decision that all participants at the in-person 2021 ASHA Convention in Washington, D.C., whether a presenter, attendee, exhibitor, staff, guest, or vendor, will be required to be fully vaccinated.
 Participants must provide proof of vaccination to register for the in-person event.
 Accommodations may be offered on a case-by-case basis for any in-person participant who is unable to be vaccinated due to disability or sincerely-held religious beliefs.
-We are encouraging mask use for all, though fully vaccinated attendees will not be required to wear them.
+The District of Columbia currently requires masks in all indoor settings for anyone over the age of two regardless of vaccination status.

 We arrived at this decision by evaluating public guidance on safety requirements and procedures, our meeting space, our own event requirements, the expected number of attendees, and the fact that conditions continue to evolve.
 We are confident that we are proceeding in accordance with current best practices to create the safest possible environment, which is our top priority.